• Share this on:

 3. Which European countries offer most opportunities for table and kitchen linen?

-Germany is Europe’s leading importer of table and kitchen linen, with around 19% of imports.
-The United Kingdom and France follow with 13% and 11% respectively.
-Together, these countries account for more than 40% of the European total.
-Smaller markets with a share of less than 10%, but still in the top six of leading importing countries, are the Netherlands (8.5%), Italy (6.8%) and Spain (5.6%).
+In 2022, Germany remained Europe’s leading importer of table and kitchen linen, with around 18% of imports.
+France and the UK follow with 14% and 11% respectively.
+Together, these countries account for over 40% of the European total.
+Smaller markets with a share of less than 10%, but still in the top-6 of leading importing countries, are Italy (8.5%), Spain (7.5%) and the Netherlands (7.0%).

-However, you should be aware that in the European market, countries have different roles.
-A rough distinction can be made between countries that are mainly importers and countries that are mainly manufacturers.
-Most Western European importers not only sell their products in their own country, but also distribute them across Europe.
-This explains why in HDHT, imports into small countries like Denmark and the Netherlands often far exceed the demand in their own domestic market.
+European countries have different roles in the HDHT market.
+Some are mainly importers and others are mainly manufacturers.
+Western European countries are mainly importers, and most Western European importers are re-exporters.
+They don’t just sell their products in their own country, they also distribute them across the continent.
+This explains why in HDHT, small countries like the Netherlands often import much more than they consume.

-In terms of marketing, you need to realise that countries are not markets.
-In HDHT there are different market segments, ranging from low to high (also see our study on market entry for table and kitchen linen).
-Every European country has these segments, although their size may vary per country.
-Therefore, it makes much more sense for you to identify a particular segment in your product group and connect with the importers and distributors in that segment, instead of a specific country.
-These distributors will then sell your products in that segment across Europe.
+In terms of marketing, you should know that countries are not markets.
+The HDHT market consists of different segments, ranging from low- to high-end (see our study on market entry for table and kitchen linen).
+Every European country has these segments, although their size may vary.
+Therefore, it makes much more sense for you to focus on a segment in your product group and connect with importers in that segment.
+These importers will then sell your products in that segment across Europe.

-Real private consumption expenditure is an important indicator for growth in demand.
-The HDHT sector, which includes the table and kitchen linen market, is sensitive to economic cycles.
-When economic circumstances and prospects are poor, consumers postpone buying non-essential items.
-Conversely, when economic conditions are favourable, private consumption expenditure and purchases of non-essential HDHT products tend to increase.
+Table and kitchen linen sales are sensitive to economic cycles.
+When economic circumstances and prospects are down, consumers postpone buying items that they do not urgently ’need’.
+When economic conditions are good, purchases of such non-essential products tend to rise.

 Brexit may boost direct trade with the United Kingdom

-The United Kingdom's withdrawal from the European Union (Brexit) has led to relatively low consumer confidence levels since 2016.
-At the same time, Brexit may lead to British buyers importing more items directly from developing countries, rather than from European importers.
-This allows them to avoid additional fees now that they are no longer part of the European Union’s single market.
-The devaluation of the British pound since the Brexit referendum has also made direct trade more attractive.
+The UK could well offer you opportunities, with high imports from developing countries and a potentially increased interest in direct sourcing.
+Brexit – the country's withdrawal from the European Union (EU) – has led to relatively low consumer confidence levels since 2016.
+At the same time, it may result in British buyers importing more directly from developing countries, rather than from European importers.
+This allows them to avoid additional fees now that they are no longer part of the EU’s single market.

 The Netherlands is an important European trade hub